 I suggest finding somewhere in your house that looks like it could fit a cat tree before purchasing a huge one.

 If you have space limitations, consider getting a more simple product as these will not take up as much space horizontally and vertically, but still get the job done as a good cat tree for your large cat.

 2. Quality Of Construction

 This one is another huge factor to consider as it is critical for both your cat’s safety and happiness.
-You want the tree to be built with strong materials to ensure that the tree doesn’t collapse or break while your cat is on it.
+You want the tower to be built with strong materials to ensure that it doesn’t collapse or break while your cat is on it.

-Check out the weight limit on the tree you are looking at to make sure your large cat is safe.
-Make sure the posts on the tree to be fairly thick.
+Check out the weight limit for the product that you are looking at to make sure your large cat is safe.
+Make sure the posts are fairly thick.

-I would also check to see if the wood on the tree is completely covered with something like plush or carpet.
-Not only will this protect your cat and be more comfy for them, it will also look better in your house.
+I would also check to see if the wood is completely covered with something like plush or carpet.
+Not only will this protect your cat and be more comfy for them, but it will also look better in your house.